giaat/learn-angular-node/README.md

 * http://hapijs.com/api#serverinjectoptions-callback
 * https://mochajs.org/#synchronous-code.
 You will find what you seek from this point in their documentation.

-You can already run this test with `mocha test`, if you installed it globally (`npm install -g mocha`) on your local machine.
-Otherwise you could use `npm test` as you may have only installed it locally for your project.
+You can already run this test with `npm test` as you may have only installed Mocha locally for your project.
+Otherwise you could use `mocha test` only if you installed it globally (`npm install -g mocha`) on your local machine.
 Mocha's output should print you all the tests in your `test/` folder whether they pass or not.
 All green?
-Yes then you are good to go otherwise you need to correct your code.
+Yes, then you are good to go otherwise you need to correct your code.

-Now that's your turn to write your own test for the rest of your endpoint.
+Now that's your turn to write your own tests for the rest of your endpoint.

 Don't forget to [tag](#instructions) your code once this section is completed.